AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

 * Attributes `'First_Valid` and `'Last_Valid`

    - Can be used for any static subtype
    - Especially useful with static predicates
    - `'First_Valid` returns smallest valid value, taking any range or predicate into account
    - `'Last_Valid` returns largest valid value, taking any range or predicate into account

 * Attributes `'Range`, `'First` and `'Last` are not allowed

-   - They reflect non-predicate constraints so don't make sense
+   - Reflect non-predicate constraints so not valid
    - `'Range` is just a shorthand for `'First` .. `'Last`

 * `'Succ` and `'Pred` are allowed since work on underlying type